Luis R. Zarama: Gun violence

+LGBTQ rights

+On February 8, 2019, Zarama released a statement supporting Reverend Christopher Van Height of Immaculate Conception Catholic Church in Durham.
+Van Height had banned Durham City Councilors Vernetta Alston and Jillian Johnson from speaking at a Black History Month event at Immaculata Catholic School because they were lesbians who openly supported same-sex marriage.

 Coat of arms

 Zarama's coat of arms contains a blue field with an extra wide chevron of gold (yellow).
 This device gives the illusion of two mountains; a gold one and a blue one.
 The gold mountain (the chevron) is charged with a scattering (semé) of red crosses to represent Pasto in Colombia."
 The lower mountain (part of the blue field) has a golden lion's head to represent Mark the Evangelist, the titular patron of the parish in Clarkesville, Georgia, on a mountain, where Zarama served as pastor.
 Above the chevron are a gold rose for Thérèse of the Child Jesus, also known as "The Little Flower," and a silver (white) lily for Saint Joseph, who is Zarama's patron saint.
 Zarama selected as his episcopal motto the Latin phrase Deus Caritas Est (God is love), the title of an encyclical by Pope Benedict XVI.

 The achievement is completed with the external ornaments which are a gold episcopal processional cross, that is placed in back of and which extends above and below the shield, and the galero hat, with its six tassels, in three rows, on either side of the shield, all in green.
 These are the heraldic insignia of a bishop.